Nursing Education 2020

 - Pediatric Physiotherapy Nursing

 Track 20: Telemedicine and E-Health

 The E-Health and Telemedicine and covers the clinical applications of telemedicine and management of electronic health records full spectrum of advances.
 They offer indispensable tools for home healthcare, remote patient monitoring, disease management, and advances in technology for medical centers, practitioners and hospitals not only for rural health and battlefield care, but also for nursing home, assisted living facilities, and maritime and aviation settings.
-A “means of applying new low cost electronic technologies, such as 'web enabled' transactions, advanced networks and new design approaches, to healthcare delivery ehealth includes use of the internet or other electronic media.
-Clinical or biomedical research informatics involves the use of informatics in discovery and management of new knowledge relating to health and disease.
+A “means of applying new low-cost electronic technologies, such as 'web-enabled' transactions, advanced networks, and new design approaches, to healthcare delivery E-Health, includes the use of the internet or other electronic media.
+Clinical or biomedical research informatics involves the use of informatics in the discovery and management of new knowledge relating to health and disease.

 - Clinical Telemedicine Practice

 - Medical connectivity

 Track 21: Future of Nursing Education

 Racial and Ethnic diversity of nursing schools has increased dramatically, creating a rich cultural environment for learning.
 The rapid growth in information technology has already had a radical impact on health care delivery and the education of nurses.
 Nurses of the 21st century need to be skilled in the use of computer technology.
 Nursing research and education become more focused internationally to disseminate information and benefit from the multicultural experience.
 Gene mapping will drive rapid advances in the development of new drugs and the treatment and prevention of disease.
 Nursing education programs must prepare students at all levels for roles in case management and employment in the managed care & medical home environment.
 Nursing schools, executives, scholars, and professional nursing organizations will need to more actively contribute to the development of health policy and regulation.

 - Technological Explosion